kumar1035/3Dparticle/README.md

 ## 🎨 New UI design

-The interface has been completely redesigned with an attractive **pink-purple gradient theme** featuring:
+The interface has been completely redesigned with an attractive  featuring:

 - ✨ **Glowing gradient borders** with pink and purple accents
 - 🌟 **Animated shimmer effects** on hover